-- 1 a Of course, there are some students being more willing to study than others. - $b\,$ Of course, there are some students who are more willing to study than others. - 2 a In the West, we are used to having clean water which comes out of the tap. - b In the West, we are used to have clean water which comes out of the tap.
+- 1 a Of course, there are some students being more willing to study than others. - b Of course, there are some students who are more willing to study than others. - 2 a People are used to having internet access on their phone wherever they go. - b People are used to have internet access on their phone wherever they go.

-The verbs be and have are not usually used in continuous forms (being and having) when they are a main verb with their basic meaning - be = to exist, have = to possess: These people are among the most disadvantaged in society. (not are being) They have a loving family to look after them. (not are having)
+The verbs be and have are not usually used in continuous forms (being and having) when they are a main verb with their basic meaning - be = to exist, have = to possess:

+These people are among the most disadvantaged in society. (not are being)

+They have a loving family to look after them. (not are having)